 If the Minister recovers and is able to return to work full-time before the earlier of the 90-day period of Extended Medical Leave or the commencement of long-term disability benefits, the Congregation will retroactively pay the Minister the difference between 100 percent of salary and housing, payment-in-lieu-of-FICA, and retirement contribution and the amount already paid.

-4.8 Parental Leave: The Minister may take 12 weeks of paid parental leave after the birth or adoption of a child.
+4.8 Parental Leave: The Minister may take 12 weeks of paid parental leave after the birth or adoption of a child, following the first year of service.
+Within the first year, the minister may take 6 weeks of paid parental leave after a birth or adoption.
 In recognition of individual family needs, the Minister may take some or all of the parental leave prior to the birth/adoption of the child, following the birth/adoption of the child, or partially over an extended period of time during the year following the birth/adoption of the child.
 The Minister will be expected to communicate the dates of leave to the Board as far in advance as practical.

 4.9 Leave for a Family Member: The Minister may take up to 12 weeks of unpaid leave when needed to care for a family member (child, spouse/partner, parent, in-law, or other close family member) with a serious health condition.
 The Minister must use any accrued sick, study, and/or vacation time first.
 Once accrued paid time off is exhausted, the remaining leave will be unpaid.
 During periods of unpaid leave, the Congregation will continue to pay all insurance premiums; the minister will pay back their usual share of the premiums by check or payroll deduction within one month of their return.
 (There are no Retirement Plan contributions when there is no salary paid.)